 Optional Activity: Zambezi Sunset River Boat Cruise

-Day 4: Livingstone to Eastern Zambia (B / L / D)
+Day 4: Livingstone to Lusaka (B / L / D)

 An early morning start will be made to head north through southern Zambia, driving through some of the villages and towns of Zambia along the way.
 Prosperous during the copper book in the 60s, Zambia was able to build infrastructure at the main mining and farming communities.
 After the fall of the copper industry the country was left virtually bankrupt and existing infrastructure was left to fall to ruin.
 Due to foreign investment and a rise in the mining industry Zambia is once again starting to prosper.
 This is evident in the cities with their foreign stores, banks and imported cars, while the villages and smaller towns are still to catch up.